jinujd/crudman-nestjs/README.md

 ```

 ### Why this helps
-- Clear separation of concerns: each domain’s CRUD config lives next to its entity logic.
+- Clear separation of concerns: each domain's CRUD config lives next to its entity logic.
 - Reusability: import the same section into multiple controllers or modules.
 - Scalability: large apps avoid monolithic controller files.
 - Testability: unit-test section configs (hooks, rules) in isolation.